-To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
-If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

-If the router is loaded with a new configuration file and certificates in the new configuration file do not have their corresponding trustpoint configuration, use the clear crypto ca certificates command to clear the certificates associated with trustpoints that no longer exist in the configuration file.

-The clear crypto ca certificates command deletes both certification authority (CA) and router certificates from the system.
+Syntax Description trustpoint Trustpoint name.
+Command Default None Command Modes XR EXEC Command History Release Modification Release 5.0.0 This command was introduced.
+Usage Guidelines st be in a user group associated with a task group that includes appropriate task tent is preventing you from using a command, contact your AAA administrator If the router is loaded with a new configuration file and certificates in the new configuration file do not l their corresponding trustpoint configuration, use the clear crypto ca certificates command to clear the certificates associated with trustpoints that no longer exist in the configuration file.
+The clear crypto ca certifica from the system. tes command deletes both certification authority (CA) and router certificates